dreamfactorysoftware/platform-wiki/project-and-community/contributing/Contributing.md

 Let's build Snowplow and grow our community, together.
 You can find other ways of joining the conversation on our [[Talk to us]] page.

-## 3. Check out our Contributor Guides
+## 3. Browse our Contributor Guides

 We are working on a set of Contributor Guides to make contributing to every aspect of Snowplow as painfree as possible: